bassdman/modulerizr/README.md

 ```

 ##### dest
 The folder where the files will be rendered to.
+MUST BE AN ABSOLUTE PATH.
 Type: String.
-Required.
+Optional.
+Defaults to "dest"
 ``` javascript
 {
     ...